jerteh/It-Sr-NER/README.md

 OR

-hostname/tmx for bilingual NER anootation of TMX files
+hostname/tmx for bilingual NER annotation of TMX files

 ### required keys should be form-posted: